-At Paradise Energy, we offer a variety of inverters from brands we selected based on their quality, durability, efficiency, and service.
-We selected brands that have been in the industry for a long time and have a reputation for great customer services and upholding their warranties.
+It’s important to pick a quality inverter for your system.
+Cutting corners here could be costly down the road.
+At Paradise Energy, we’ve selected three brands to offer our customers.
+These were selected based on their quality, durability, efficiency, and service.
+We selected brands that have been in the industry for a long time and have a reputation for great customer service and have the financial stability to uphold their warranties.

-Below, we’ll outline each brand we offer, so you can compare each option and make the best decision for your solar system.
+Below, we’ll outline each brand we offer, so you can compare and make the best decision for your solar system.

 Based in Germany, SMA has been producing and manufacturing solar inverters since 1981 and is widely considered the most reliable inverter on the market and enjoys a reputation for high-quality inverters.

 As an averaged priced solution, SMA offers efficient inverters and a long and stable company history.

 SMA offers a ten-year standard warranty with the option for an extended warranty ranging in duration from five to ten years.
 For 2020, SMA has updated their residential inverter line to extend the standard warranty to 15 years at no additional cost!
 Having been in the inverter game for nearly 40 years, the company’s stability goes a long way to providing confidence when it comes to backing these warranties up.